-On March 31, 2024, employees purchased 4,104 shares of our stock through the ESPP at a cost of \$46.
-The closing market price on the date of the purchase was \$13.25.
-The price paid by employees was \$11.26 which represented a 15% discount.
-The total amount of the discount of \$8 was recorded as compensation expense in our consolidated statements of operations.
-From the effective date of the ESPP through March 31, 2024, a total of 47,037 shares of stock have been purchased by employees through the ESPP at a cost of \$460.
-We have recorded a total of \$81 of compensation expense in our consolidated statements of operations related to these shares.
+During the six months ended June 30, 2024, employees purchased 8,587 shares of our common stock through the ESPP at a cost of \$84.
+The closing market price of our common stock on the dates of purchase were \$13.25 and \$9.88, respectively.
+The prices paid by employees were \$11.26 and \$8.40, respectively, which represented a 15% discount.
+The total amount of the discount of \$15 was recorded as compensation expense in our consolidated statements of operations.
+During the six months ended June 30, 2023, employees purchased 4,162 shares of our common stock through the ESPP at a cost of \$82.
+The closing market price of our common stock on the dates of purchase were \$20.74 and \$26.26, respectively.
+The prices paid by employees were \$17.63 and \$22.32, respectively, which represented a 15% discount.
+The total amount of the discount of \$15 was recorded as compensation expense in our consolidated statements of operations.
+From the effective date of the ESPP through June 30, 2024, a total of 51,519 shares of stock have been purchased by employees through the ESPP at a cost of \$498.
+We have recorded a total of \$88 of compensation expense in our consolidated statements of operations related to these shares.